Zhang Yiman

 Zhang Yiman (张艺曼 (Zhāng Yìmàn), born 15 January 1997) is a Chinese badminton player.
 She won her first World Tour title at the 2019 Vietnam Open.
 She also won a bronze medal at the 2021 World Championships in the women's singles category.

+In December 2024, Zhang announced her retirement from National team on social media.

 Career

+Early career

+In December 2014, Zhang was transferred from the Jiangxi Provincial badminton team to the Bayi badminton team, and in January 2015, she entered the national team.
+In November 2017, she reached the semi-finals in the Macau Open.
+She fought hard for three games and lost 22–20, 16–21, 11–21.

+2018–2019

+Zhang reached her first ever final in the BWF World Tour at the New Zealand Open, where she finished runner-up to Sayaka Takahashi.
+She also became a runner-up in the Lingshui China Masters and Belarus International.
+Shi finally managed to win her first ever World Tour title in the Vietnam Open.

 2021

 In 2021, Zhang participated in the 2021 BWF World Championships in the women's singles category.
 The unseeded Zhang defeated Hong Kong's Cheung Ngan Yi in the first round before receiving a walkover to the third round, where she defeated the sixteenth seed Kim Ga-eun of South Korea in straight games.
-Then in the quarter-finals, she shocked the seventh seed and former world champion Ratchanok Intanon in a hard-fought three-game match, 13–21, 21–13, 21–15.
+Then in the quarter-finals, she shocked the seventh seed and former world champion Ratchanok Intanon in a hard-fought three-game match.
 This was the biggest win in her career.
-Although she lost to Japan's Akane Yamaguchi in straight games (19–21, 19–21) in the semi-final, she won a bronze medal, which was her first ever medal from a major tournament.
+Although she lost to Japan's Akane Yamaguchi in straight games in the semi-final, she won a bronze medal, which was her first ever medal from a major tournament.